Rob Edwards (footballer, born 1982)

-Robert Owen Edwards (born 25 December 1982) is a professional football manager and former player who played as a centre-back and is currently the manager of Championship club Luton Town.
+Robert Owen Edwards (born 25 December 1982) is a professional football manager and former player, who is the current head coach of Premier League club Wolverhampton Wanderers.
+Born in England to Welsh parents, he represented Wales internationally.

 Edwards began his career with Aston Villa, making his senior debut in the Premier League.
-He then moved to Midlands neighbours Wolverhampton Wanderers in 2004, where he spent four seasons at Championship level.
+He then moved to Wolverhampton Wanderers in 2004, where he spent four seasons at Championship level.
 He helped both Blackpool and Norwich to promotions to the Premier League and featured for Barnsley in the Championship before retiring due to injury in 2013.
+He played international football for Wales, making his debut in 2004 and winning 15 caps in total.
+His father also played for Wales, at U18 level.
+He completed his coaching badges with the Football Association of Wales and moved into management after retiring as a player.

 Edwards managed Wolves' academy and had an interim spell at the first team, before leading AFC Telford United and the England under-16 team.
 He guided Forest Green Rovers to promotion as League Two champions in the 2021–22 season.
-From May to September 2022, he managed Watford.
+Watford appointed Edwards as manager in May 2022 but he was dismissed just four months later in September.
+He joined Luton Town later that year, leading the club to promotion to the Premier League via the playoffs.
+In January 2025 he left Luton Town by mutual agreement.
+On 24 June 2025, Edwards was appointed head coach of Middlesbrough, but left later in the year to rejoin Wolves as manager.

 Club career

 Aston Villa

 Edwards was born in Telford, Shropshire.
 He started his career as an apprentice at Aston Villa, and worked his way up to his first-team debut on 28 December 2002, in a 1–0 home win over Middlesbrough.
 In January 2003, after playing in three consecutive matches at right-back he signed a new two-and-a-half-year contract with the club.
-Edwards went on to make nine appearances in total for the Villans, all during 2002–03.
+Edwards went on to make nine appearances in total for Villa, all during 2002–03.
 He was sent on loan to First Division club Crystal Palace in November 2003, where he spent one month, playing six games and scoring one goal in a 1–1 draw with Coventry City.